Who is this for?

 Convertible mortgage terms

 A convertible mortgage lets you convert to a closed mortgage at any time without having to pay a fee.
 Once this conversion is complete, you must renew your mortgage for a one-year closed term or longer.
-To learn more about this process, speak with a London Life mortgage planning specialist.
+To learn more about this process, speak with a London Life credit planning consultant.

 * Subject to London Life lending criteria and mortgage terms.